nicolamenace/ionic-project/README.md

 ## Usage

 After successfully installing and running the application, you can access it in your web browser at `http://localhost:8100`.
 The application should be fully functional on both mobile devices and web browsers.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file to better suit the specifics of your project.
-If you have any questions or need further assistance, please don't hesitate to reach out!